 - Student Conduct Board Hearings normally shall be conducted in private.

 - The Complainant, Accused Student and their advisors, if any, shall be allowed to attend the entire portion of the Student Conduct Board Hearing at which information is received (excluding deliberations).
-Admission of any other person to the Student Conduct Board Hearing shall be at the discretion of the Student Conduct Board and/or the Assistant Dean of Student Life.
+Admission of any other person to the Student Conduct Board Hearing shall be at the discretion of the Student Conduct Board and/or the Associate Dean of Student Life.

-- In Student Conduct Board Hearings involving more than one Accused Student, the Assistant Dean of Student Life, at his or her discretion, may permit the Student Conduct Board Hearings concerning each student to be conducted either separately or jointly.
+- In Student Conduct Board Hearings involving more than one Accused Student, the Associate Dean of Student Life, at his or her discretion, may permit the Student Conduct Board Hearings concerning each student to be conducted either separately or jointly.

 - The Complainant and the Accused Student have the right to be assisted by an advisor they choose, at their own expense.
 The advisor must be a member of the University community and may not be an attorney.
 The Complainant and the Accused Student is responsible for presenting his or her own information, and therefore, advisors are not permitted to speak or to participate directly in any Student Conduct Board Hearing before a Student Conduct Board.
 A student should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the Student Conduct Board Hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.